 This accreditation provides event organisers with the tools to instil confidence in their delegates and clients that events can be run safely.

 By completing the accreditation, you’ll learn valuable skills and get applicable guidance on how to make sure the in-person element of your hybrid event is as safe as possible for your attendees, venue staff, employees and you!
-You’ll also receive a digital certificate, Safer Event design assets, a Safer Event risk assessment template, and a £15 voucher to spend at the Safer Event Shop.
+You’ll also receive a digital certificate, Safer Event design assets, and a Safer Event risk assessment template.

 Hybrid Event Technology

 The ability to seamlessly integrate live and virtual elements of an event is a true art and one that most of us are still learning how to master.
 But the glue that holds it all together is, undeniably, technology.
 In this section, we’ll explore all the key hybrid event technology you’ll need, as well as common hurdles you’ll encounter and the best tools for the job.

 There is a huge range of innovative hybrid event technology available on the market, and there are a few technologies that most hybrid events wouldn’t be able to exist without:

 - Virtual or Hybrid Event Platform.
 Virtual event platforms allow your online attendees to access your whole event in one place.

 - Streaming Platform.
 Most virtual event platforms will need you to use a streaming service like YouTube or Vimeo that can then be embedded within the platform.